What’s on TV this Christmas 2019?

 If follows Gatiss’s festive supernatural drama The Useless Room, which aired on the channel on Christmas Eve 2014, and one other MR James adaptation by Gatiss, The Tractate Middoth, in 2013.

-This time, the solid is headlined by Peter Capaldi, with Wilf Scolding (Recreation of Thrones) and Elliot Levey (Homicide on the Orient Specific) additionally starring.
+This time, the solid is headlined by Peter Capaldi, with Wilf Scolding (Recreation of Thrones) and Elliot Levey (Homicide on the Orient Categorical) additionally starring.

 Add Comment